modernben/forge-docs/1.0/servers/providers.md

 The Vultr server provider requires you to add the [Forge IP addresses](/1.0/introduction.html#forge-ip-addresses) to an allowed list, so that Forge can communicate with your servers.
 Make sure that you do this before provisioning a server via Forge.

+### Linode API Access

+When creating a [new API token](https://cloud.linode.com/profile/tokens) in your account, Linode will ask you which permissions are needed.
+You will need to select:

+- **Linodes** - Read/Write
+- **IPs** - Read/Write

+You may also wish to set the token to never expire.

 ## Bring Your Own Server

 Alongside supporting several providers, Forge also supports the ability to use your own server.
 When creating a new server, select the **Custom VPS** option.